The Pelvic Congestion Syndrome Pain Management Starter Pack (20+ Ways To Relieve PCS Pain)

 Hope for Better Days Ahead

-My PCS diagnosis came by accident — through a CT scan that was checking for kidney stones.
+I was diagnosed with PCS by accident — through a CT scan that was checking for kidney stones.
 I was referred to gynecology and urology.
-The gyno referred me to an interventional radiologist, and I still await treatment (as of 4/2019).
+The gyno referred me to an interventional radiologist, and miraculously, I ended up at The Whitlely Clinic in London, UK, for pelvic vein embolization!

 These pain management techniques and suggestions for PCS are just that — suggestions.
 And hopefully, you’re pursuing the right treatment plan for you and these ideas help you achieve relief and some quality of life during all that waiting, referrals, appointments, waiting, and more waiting.